-By Kristen Panthagani After writing about Dr. Stella Immanuel’s viral video, the most common request I got was to assess this Newsweek Opinion piece circulating
+By Kristen Panthagani, PhD After writing about Dr. Stella Immanuel’s viral video, the most common request I got was to assess this Newsweek Opinion piece

-By Kristen Panthagani This morning I got a request to address one of the latest viral videos going around from a doctor claiming that we
+By Kristen Panthagani, PhD This morning I got a request to address one of the latest viral videos going around from a doctor claiming that

 By Kristen Panthagani Ooooooooook.
 Deep breaths.
 Let’s begin.
 I started this blog because I saw a lot of misinformation flying around, and well-meaning people are

 By Kristen Panthagani Medical research is a loooooooooong process.
 Like, really long.
 There are many different steps along the way, and from the outside it

 Kristen Panthagani I just finished a draft of my PhD thesis, and we are allowed to include a “Concluding Remarks” section, in which we offer